Image Credit: Visit Fairfax

 Private Cherry Blossom Boat Tours—Alexandria

 Book a private tour with Embark DC while the cherry blossoms are blooming for a unique, customized experience.
-These boat tours range from two to four hours, with the captain providing detailed narration as you explore along the Potomac.
+These boat tours range from 1.5 to four hours, with the captain providing detailed narration as you explore along the Potomac.
 Trips can be arranged to include a variety of stops at well-known cherry tree spots and historic sites in the region, and you can even make land at George Washington’s Mount Vernon Estate.
 Bring along a picnic lunch complete with Virginia wines, have the boating excursion catered, or notify your tour guide in advance to grill your own meal on the boat.

 If you’re just looking to avoid the traffic of Washington, D.C., consider parking in Old Town Alexandria and taking a water taxi to the National Mall.
 The Potomac Riverboat Company provides 30 minute rides across the river, getting you to the Cherry Blossoms quickly and without the annoyance of the weekend traffic jams often found in Washington, D.C.